option8/RetroConnector/USB_Joystick/README.md

 Most Apple II programs allow for a certain "dead zone" in the middle of the joystick values, so it's not necessary to be precisely 127 at center.

+To test buttons along with joystick calibration, the above program can be adjusted so:

+    10 print pdl(0) " " pdl(1) " " peek(-16287) " " peek(-16286)
+	20 goto 10

+The last two values are button 1 and 2.
+When pressed, they should be *above* 127, when released, *below* 127.